-One of the most popular tourist destinations in Seoul is the Gyeongbokgung or Gyeongbok Palace.
-Often referred to as Northern Palace due to the fact that it is located in Northern Seoul, Gyeongbokgung Palace is considered the most beautiful and the largest of the five grand palaces built during the Joseon dynasty.
+One of the most popular tourist spots in Seoul is the Gyeongbokgung Palace.
+Sometimes called just Gyeongbok Palace or simply the Northern Palace (due to the fact that it is found in Northern Seoul,) the palace is considered the most beautiful and the biggest of the five grand palaces built during the Joseon dynasty.

 Gyeongbokgung Palace served as the home of the kings of the Joseon dynasty as well as the kings’ households.
 The massive palace also housed various government offices used to successfully run the dynasty.